madisonbikes/cyclists_of_msn_v1/README.md

 We suggest a starting pool size of around 100 photos, but that is up to you.

 ## Credits
-Harald Kliems (harald@madisonbikes.org) had the original idea and requirements to build this, and Ben Sandee (ben@madisonbikes.org) did the initial coding.
+Harald Kliems (harald@madisonbikes.org) had the original idea and requirements to build this and Ben Sandee (ben@madisonbikes.org) did the initial coding.